 Family owned for over 30 years, Oak Park Bakery offers a wide selection of homemade-from-scratch baked goods.
 Polish baked goods are a mainstay here, with over 12 types of kolacky offered daily, and Paczki Day is a big deal.
 The pre-Lenten Polish treats are fried fresh and filled with different flavors, with lemon and cherry being the most in-demand.
 This bakery is small and old-school.
 But while it could be lost in the modern, glossy age, its retro-Americana vibe and service is what makes it remain a favorite.

 904 S. Oak Park Ave., Oak Park

 Ingram’s Busy Bee Bakery

 The yellow-and-black striped awnings are beacons for west suburban paczki fans.
 You can brave the line to get your fill; bakers work in earnest to make customers happy.
-But your best bet is to phone an order to the bakery, so you can just pop in for a quick pick-up on the big, fat day.
+But your best bet is to phone or fax in an order, so you can pop in for a quick pick-up on the big, fat day.
 A whopping 20 fillings are on the menu at this sweet bakery, making it hard to choose the best of the bunch, so go with a double-dozen and give every single one a taste.

 — Amy Bizzarri